FusionAuth/fusionauth-site/site/_posts/2021-10-14-securing-asp-netcore-razor-pages-app-with-oauth-update.md

 {% include _image.liquid src="/assets/img/blogs/authorization-code-grant-asp-net//successful-login-secure-page-display.png" alt="The secure page." class="img-fluid" figure=false %}

-You can see the source of the application at this stage of development by looking at the [`add-authentication` branch](https://github.com/FusionAuth/fusionauth-example-asp-netcore/tree/add-authentication).

 ## Logout

 Awesome, now you can log in with valid user credentials.
 However, right now there's no way to log out.
 The JWT is stored in a session cookie.
 When we're ready to leave, we want to log out of our ASP.NET Core session and of the FusionAuth session.
 So, we need to add a logout page, remove the session cookie, and redirect to the FusionAuth OAuth logout endpoint.
 FusionAuth will destroy its session and then redirect back to the configured `Logout URL`.
 We'll add a Logout page to do all of this.